-In the heart of the city is the lively, eclectic and diverse area of Soho.
+In the heart of the city, you’ll find the lively, eclectic and diverse area of Soho.
+It’s an absolute must-visit, must-experience, must-drink-in-the-atmosphere part of Central London.

 Soho is culinary.
 It’s music.
-It’s the red light district.
 It’s theatre.
 It’s people watching.
 It’s scruffy, ragamuffin London.
 It’s got a buzz like nowhere else in London.
 It’s Chinatown.
 It’s cosmopolitan.
 It’s Carnaby Street.
 It’s courts and alleys and lanes and passageways.
 It’s boozers.
 It’s rich and varied history.
 And it’s right in the midst of the City of Westminster.
+If you’re visiting London, you absolutely must see Soho.

-Let us guide you through some of the best things to do in Soho.
+Let us guide you through some of the best things to do and best places to visit in Soho.

 What and where is Soho, London?

 Soho is bang, slap in the heart of London’s West End.
-It’s only about a square mile but it packs a lot into those few streets.
+It’s only about a square mile, but it packs a lot into those few streets.
 It has Oxford Street to the north, Regent Street to the west, Charing Cross Road to the east and Leicester Square to the south.
-It’s a short walk from popular areas like Covent Garden, Trafalgar Square and Mayfair.
-The nearest tube stations are Oxford Circus, Leicester Square and Piccadilly Circus.
+It’s within easy walking distance of popular areas like Covent Garden, Trafalgar Square and Mayfair.
+The nearest underground stations are Leicester Square, Piccadilly Circus and Tottenham Court Road.

-It’s such a vibrant part of London – all life is here, making it a great place to people-watch or join the fun.
+The area gets its name from a hunting cry, “So Ho!”
+It’s been a fashionable district since the 17th century and it retains its unique identity.
+Soho’s such a vibrant part of London – all life is here, making it a great place to people-watch or join the fun.
 It’s edgy, eclectic and has a unique vibe, day and night.
+Much like its namesake in New York, but better (yes, we know we’re biased).

 Famous streets in Soho

-Carnaby Street – the place to be in the Swinging Sixties and for diverse shops and pop ups.
+Carnaby Street – the place to be in the and for diverse shops and pop ups.

 Frith Street – favourite of musicians and filmmakers, and has a good art scene.